 Not only can kids get sick with and spread COVID-19, some of the kids who get infected are experiencing complications beyond the initial infection.

 Long COVID in kids

 Anyone who has had a bad virus or mononucleosis, often shortened to “mono,” knows that some symptoms of viral infections can hang around for a while.
 Another COVID-19 complication is referred to as “long COVID,” or post-acute COVID-19 syndrome, abbreviated as PACS.
 This is when symptoms continue, or new symptoms begin, in the weeks or months after someone has had the coronavirus.

 Though much of the media coverage has focused on this phenomenon in adults, it’s affecting kids, too.
-According to a recent study that analyzed the medical records of nearly 2 million people, nearly a quarter of those who contracted the coronavirus have reported long-term symptoms or new health problems since they had the virus.
+According to a 2021 study that analyzed the medical records of nearly 2 million people, nearly a quarter of those who contracted the coronavirus have reported long-term symptoms or new health problems since they had the virus.
 That number includes children.
 Another recent study in the U.K. found that most children recover from COVID within six days, on average, but that 4.4% of them experience symptoms for four weeks, and 1.8% for eight weeks or longer.
 Experts are still learning about what’s causing PACS in some people, and who is more likely to experience long-term symptoms.
 We'll learn more as studies continue.

 The list of symptoms associated with this evolving condition is long; however, common symptoms include increased tiredness (fatigue), difficulty thinking or concentrating (sometimes referred to as “brain fog”), ongoing cough, painful joints and muscles, dizziness on standing, headache and more.
 Some symptoms may come and go, while others may appear many weeks or months after the initial infection.